A woman holds a small white dog while a veterinarian observes, with text about rehydrating a sick dog.

-There are few things worse than a sick dog, especially when there isn’t much you can do to make them feel better.
+Few things are worse than a sick dog, especially when you are worried you can’t make them feel better.
 One easy way to ease some of your dog’s suffering is by rehydrating them.
 Dogs can lose a lot of fluids if they’ve been vomiting or experiencing diarrhea, so check out these tips to ensure your dog is plenty hydrated when sick!

 Subtly leaving a few water bowls around your house can encourage your dog to start slurpin’!
 Try placing water bowls in different rooms, and be sure to check them periodically to make sure they’re fresh and filled.
 With more water bowls to manage, it can be easy to forget to clean them, but when your dog is ill, it’s extra important to scrub the bacteria from your bowls daily!